-This project, funded by the Office of Special Education and Rehabilitative Services, U.S. Department of Education, uses a leadership-preparation model to arm doctoral scholars with the skills and knowledge to narrow the gap between research and practice.
+This project, which is funded by the Office of Special Education and Rehabilitative Services, U.S. Department of Education, uses a leadership-preparation model to arm doctoral scholars with the skills and knowledge to narrow the gap between research and practice.

 The objectives of this project include the following: (a) recruit, admit, and retain highly qualified candidates using deliberate and effective strategies to recruit students from culturally and linguistically diverse populations and individuals with disabilities; (b) ensure that scholars are knowledgeable of and can implement evidence-based practices to improve outcomes for children and youth with disabilities; (c) conduct formative and summative evaluation of the project and the research-to-practice leadership model; and (d) disseminate and institutionalize the program and model.